Tirath Singh Bakshi

-Rai Bahadur Tirath Singh Bakshi joined the United Province Police Force during the British Raj and was born between 1850 and 1904 later became Deputy Inspector General of Police of the state.
+Rai Bahadur Tirath Singh Bakshi (died 28 February 1948) was an Indian police officer who served in the United Province Police during the British Raj and later became Deputy Inspector General of Police.

-Singh was awarded the Indian Service Order by King George V, after successfully capturing Sultana, one of the region's most feared dacoits (bandits) in Rohilkhand and Chambal.
-In the 1940s, he was again honoured by King George VI with the title, Rai Bahadur.
+Career

+Bakshi served in the police force of the United Provinces during British rule in India.
+He was associated with the capture of the dacoit Sultana, who was active in the Rohilkhand and Chambal regions.
+He was awarded the Indian Service Order by George V and later received the title Rai Bahadur.

+Later life and death

+He later settled in Dholpur, in present-day Rajasthan.
 He later settled in Dholpur (now in Rajasthan).
 Adored by the citizens, who proudly called him Bubba Sahibor, he was responsible for bringing order to the Chambal Ravines.

-Singh died on 28 February 1948.
-His burial site is in Dholpur.
+Singh died on 28 February 1948. and was buried in Dholpur.

 Family

-He was the second son of S Hoshiar Singh Bakshi and Chanan Devi.
+Bakshi was the second son of S. Hoshiar Singh Bakshi and Chanan Devi.

-His eldest son Raghunath Singh Bakshi, a close compatriot of Govind Vallabh Pant the Home Minister of India, was seriously involved in India's independence.
-He died before he could see his dream come true.
-His second son, Sardar Ranbir Singh bakshi, was a lawyer by profession, who rose to the position of a judge in Dholpur.
-Like his father Sardar served the Maharaja of Dholpur.
-He moved to Punjab after India's independence.
-One of the first to join the Indian Administrative Service, Sardar was the last Chief Secretary Of Patiala and East Punjab States Union (PEPSU).
-He served as Additional Chief Secretary Punjab when PEPSU and Punjab were merged.
-He then returned to Patiala and served as Chairman Of the state's Public Service Commission, his 3rd son Birander Singh bakshi who was also in the police, his 4th son Gurdit Singh bakshi was a police officer, his 5th son Mohinder Singh Bakshi was also a police officer who was sent to Sikkim as the commissioner of police on deputation he was also the officer in charge to shift the Tenzin Gyatso's treasurers to India from Sikkim, his 7th son Govind Singh Bakshi was also in the police, he resides in Patiala, his daughter Amba Bakshi was married to an army officer.
+His eldest son, Raghunath Singh Bakshi, was associated with Govind Vallabh Pant and was involved in the Indian independence movement.
+His second son, Sardar Ranbir Singh Bakshi, was a lawyer who later became a judge in Dholpur.
+He also served the Maharaja of Dholpur.
+After the independence of India, he moved to the Punjab and joined the Indian Administrative Service.
+He was the last Chief Secretary of Patiala and East Punjab States Union (PEPSU) and later served as Additional Chief Secretary of Punjab after the merger of PEPSU with Punjab.
+He subsequently returned to Patiala and served as chairman of the state's Public Service Commission.

+His third son, Birander Singh Bakshi, also served in the police.
+His fourth son, Gurdit Singh Bakshi, was a police officer.
+His fifth son, Mohinder Singh Bakshi, was also a police officer and was sent to Sikkim on deputation as commissioner of police.
+He was also the officer in charge of transferring the Tenzin Gyatso's treasurers from Sikkim to India.
+His seventh son, Govind Singh Bakshi, also served in the police and resided in Patiala.
+His daughter, Amba Bakshi, married an army officer.